Chemotherapy for osteosarcoma

 - High-dose methotrexate, doxorubicin, and cisplatin (sometimes with ifosfamide)

 - Ifosfamide and etoposide

-Many experts recommend that the drugs be given in very high doses, which can affect the bone marrow, where new blood cells are made.
-In these cases, other drugs called growth factors (such as filgrastim, also known as Neupogen) may be given to help the body make new blood cells as quickly as possible.
+Many experts recommend that the drugs be given in very high doses when possible.
+This can affect the bone marrow (where new blood cells are made), which can result in dangerously low white blood cell levels and an increased risk of infections.
+In these cases, drugs called growth factors (such as filgrastim, also known as G-CSF) may be given along with the chemo to help the body make new white blood cells as quickly as possible.

-Before starting chemotherapy, the doctor might advise putting a venous access device into a large vein in the chest.
-The device is a catheter (hollow tube) that is inserted surgically while the patient is under general anesthesia (asleep).
+Before starting chemo, the doctor might advise putting a catheter (a thin, soft tube) into a large vein in the chest.
+This is sometimes called a venous access device (VAD) or central venous catheter (CVC).
+The catheter is inserted surgically while the patient is sedated (sleepy) or under general anesthesia (in a deep sleep).
 One end of the catheter stays in the vein, while the other end lies just under or outside the skin.
-This lets the health care team give chemo and other drugs and to draw blood samples without having to stick needles into the veins each time.
-The device can usually remain in place for several months, and can make having chemo less painful.
+This lets the health care team give chemo and other drugs and draw blood samples without having to stick needles into the veins each time.
+The catheter usually remains in place for several months, and can make having chemo less painful.
 If such a device is used, the health care team will teach you how to care for it to reduce the risk of problems such as infections.

 Side effects of chemotherapy

-Children seem to have an advantage over adults when it comes to chemotherapy.
-They tend to have less severe side effects and recover from side effects more quickly.
-Because of this, doctors can give them higher doses of chemotherapy to try to kill the tumor.
+Children tend to have less severe side effects from chemo than adults and often recover from side effects more quickly.
+Because of this, doctors can give them higher doses of chemo to try to kill the tumor.

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.